Screening's Sorry State

 By Andrew R. McIlvaine

-The way in which most companies screen and assess candidates for entry level positions may be a disservice to both parties, new research suggests.
+Polli is far from alone in her criticisms.
+The way in which most companies screen and assess candidates for entry-level positions, in particular, may be a disservice to both parties, new research suggests.

-By contrast, relatively few employers are relying on screening methods for entry-level applicants that the study's authors say are more effective, such as selection tests (used by 42 percent), personality tests (13 percent), cognitive ability tests (10 percent) or online simulations (used by only 2 percent).
+By contrast, the study's authors say that relatively few employers are relying on screening methods for entry-level applicants that are more effective, such as selection tests (used by 42 percent), personality tests (13 percent), cognitive ability tests (10 percent) or online simulations (only 2 percent).

 "Entry-level hiring is ripe for disruptive change, and companies that incorporate more objective methods with scientific support can reap solid gains," says Sameer Gadkaree, senior program officer for employment and joint fund programs at the Joyce Foundation, a Chicago-based nonprofit that works to expand opportunities for low-income Americans.

-Another concern is the difficulty many low-income applicants report encountering in trying to land an interview with an actual person, he says.
+Another concern is the difficulty many low-income applicants say they encounter in trying to land an interview with an actual person, he says.
 "We wanted to learn more about how technology is being used in hiring and the implications of that."

-The study reveals that although non-cognitive skills such as reliability, dependability and teamwork are rated more highly than cognitive skills by hiring managers -- this despite technology's prominent role in today's economy -- the screening processes commonly used by organizations don't allow for these competencies to shine through, says Gadkaree.
-"Good applicants are getting screened out, which results in higher turnover and avoidable costs."
+The study reveals that although non-cognitive skills such as reliability, dependability and teamwork are rated more highly than cognitive skills by hiring managers -- even though technology is playing such a prominent role in the economy today -- the screening processes commonly used by organizations don't allow for these competencies to shine through, says Gadkaree.
+"Good applicants are getting screened out, which results in higher turnover and avoidable costs.

-A major problem with screening and assessment, as it's practiced today, is that while most decisionmakers admit skills assessments are important, less than half of organizations use them, says Jim Link, CHRO of Randstad North America.
+A major problem with screening and assessment, as it's practiced today, is that while most decision makers admit skills assessments are important, less than half of organizations use them, says Jim Link, CHRO of Randstad Sourceright.

-The screening process is in dire need of innovation, says Link.
-Randstad (which is based in The Netherlands) has created an "Innovation Fund" to help startups develop new applications for the HR profession, including screening and assessment tools.
+The screening process is in dire need of disruption, says Link.
+The Netherlands-based Randstad has created an "Innovation Fund" to help start-ups develop new applications for the HR profession, including screening and assessment tools.
 The fund, totaling 50 million euros (approximately $60 million), makes four to five investments per year ranging from 1 million to 5 million euros.
-Those investments have included Checkster, which uses "the science of collective intelligence to improve the hiring process" and Pymetrics, which uses gamification to assess candidates' cognitive and emotional traits.
+Those investments have included Checkster, which uses "the science of collective intelligence to improve the hiring process," and Pymetrics, which uses gamification to assess candidates' cognitive and emotional traits.

 Mercer is also an investor in Pymetrics, says Marder, who oversees a team that looks for innovative ways to identify and develop talent.